b-rousse/qm_2019_sss_5/README.md

 ```

-qm5 works with 3 main files: `noble_gas_model`, `HartreeFock`, and `MP2`.
+qm5 works with 3 main files: `noble_gas_model.py`, `HartreeFock.py`, and `MP2.py`.
 Each of these files is a class that has attributes and methods associated with the class.
 All of them work together to produce the Hartree Fock energy with the MP2 correct    ion for a Noble Gas, e.g. Argon.